 The Canadian energy sector has been beaten up.
 Foreign investors have given up and so have many Canadian investors.
 Where there is incredible pessimism there can be incredible rewards.
 But there is certainly no guarantee that the pessimism for the Canadian energy patch is not deserved.
 That said, it is also certainly possible that the pessimism has jumped the shark.
-There may be incredible value in the energy sector for Canadian investors.
+In late 2020, there may be incredible value in the energy sector for Canadian investors.

 Off the top I am guilty of previously piling on with the pessimism.
 For Million Dollar Journey I had penned on Canadian energy stocks and their dividends.